a1143179/medical-tracker/frontend/README.md

 - **Error Handling**: Graceful error message display

 ### Dashboard
-- **User-Specific Records**: Each user only sees their own blood sugar records
+- **User-Specific Records**: Each user only sees their own medical records
 - **Secure Data Access**: Users can only view, edit, and delete their own data
 - **Real-time Updates**: Changes are immediately reflected in the interface
 - **Data Privacy**: Complete isolation between user accounts